yiisoft/yii2/docs/guide/db-query-builder.md

 ]
 ```

-When this condition is isolated in one code scope, it's quite acceptable, but in case it's about to be reused – it can
+When such condition applied once, it is fine.
+In case it is used multiple times in a single query it can
 be optimized a lot.
-Let's create a custom condition object, that will utilize this logic.
+Let's create a custom condition object to demonstrate it.

 First, create a class that implements [[yii\db\conditions\ConditionInterface|ConditionInterface]]: